 |17 h 05||Podium ceremony|

-The driver who wins the race scores 25 points in the championship, the second 18, the third 15 etc., up to tenth position.
+The driver who wins the race scores 25 points in the championship, the second 18, the third 15 etc., the tenth marks the last point awarded.
 The principle is the same for the Championship Teams, three bonus points being awarded for pole position, and only one for the fastest lap in the race.